Coarse-graining particulate two-phase flow: Coarse-graining method

 \subsubsection{Note on Reynolds stresses and fluctuation velocities}

-When numerical implementing the coarse-graining method, one should use the top-line expressions in Eqs.~(\ref{FluidReynolds}), (\ref{SigmaSolidReynolds}), and (\ref{MixtureReynolds}) to calculate the Reynolds stresses rather than the usual respective bottom-line expressions based on the fluctuation velocities, since the latter require the Reynolds rule to be valid, which is never precisely satisfied in practice.
-This should automatically resolve previously tackled issues regarding a grid-independent definition of the fluctuation velocity~\citep{ArtoniRichard15b}.
-In fact, in the Fluid Mechanics community, the analog of the top line of Eq.~(\ref{FluidReynolds}) has been used for several decades to calculate the pure-fluid Reynolds stress tensor in numerical simulations~\citep{Germano92}.
+When numerical implementing the coarse-graining method, one should use the top-line expressions in Eqs.~(\ref{FluidReynolds}), (\ref{SigmaSolidReynolds}), and (\ref{MixtureReynolds}) to calculate the Reynolds stresses rather than the usual respective bottom-line expressions based on the fluctuation velocities, since the latter require the Reynolds rule to be valid, which is almost never identically satisfied in practice.
+In fact, in the fluid mechanics community, the analog of the top line of Eq.~(\ref{FluidReynolds}) has been used for several decades to calculate the pure-fluid Reynolds stress tensor in numerical simulations~\citep{Germano92}.

+\citet{ArtoniRichard15b} introduced an alternative definition of the fluctuation velocity for granular flows that eliminates the grid dependence of the solid phase Reynolds stress (based on the traditional microscopic volume fraction of a particle $p$, $\phi^p_\mathrm{mic}=V^p\delta[\bm{x}-\bm{x}^p]$) for systems with slowly-varying shear rate.
+However, since our coarse-graining method requires the Reynolds rule to be at least approximately satisfied, which implies almost no grid dependence of the coarse-grained fields (\S\ref{ReynoldsRuleUniqueness}), there is no good justification for deviating from using Eq.~(\ref{SigmaSolidReynolds}) to calculate $\bm{\sigma^\mathrm{s}_\mathrm{Re}}$.